Duration: 4 years full-time with integrated placements

 We do not consider applications from students who are unsuccessful in obtaining the required number and/or standard of A levels for admission to our programmes and subsequently embark on a BTEC as a second option.
 Instead we would encourage you to resit your A levels (see our resit policy above).

 All BTEC students will also need to successfully pass the Science practical elements of the A level they are taking.

 Access to HE: We do not accept Access courses for entry to this degree.

 Scottish Highers: AAABB, including Chemistry, Biology and Maths.

 Irish Leaving Certificate: AAABB including Chemistry, Biology and Maths and excluding Irish.
 Physics can be considered in lieu of Biology.

 International qualifications: International students can discover more about the qualifications we accept on our international pages.

 International Foundation Programme in Science (Aston University): We also welcome international students with equivalent qualifications to apply for our courses.
-For international students without equivalent qualifications, it is also possible to gain entry to this undergraduate course by completing an International Foundation Programme at Aston University, although please note the progression requirements to our courses.
+For international students without equivalent qualifications, it is also possible to gain entry to this undergraduate course by completing an International Foundation Programme at Aston University, although please note the progression requirements to our courses, which include successfully passing an interview.
 International applicants expected to gain foundation diplomas from other providers are welcomed and will be considered on a case by case basis.

-Foundation Programme in Science (Aston University): For students with good A-level (or equivalent) grades, but who narrowly miss our standard requirements, it is also possible to gain entry to this course by completing a Foundation Year, although please note the progression requirements.
-The minimum A level grades we normally consider for entry to Pharmacy programmes via the Foundation Programme in Science are BBC, including a B in A Level Chemistry.
+Foundation Programme in Science (Aston University): For students with good A level (or equivalent) grades, but who narrowly miss our standard requirements, it is also possible to gain entry to this course by completing a Foundation Year, although please note the progression requirements, which include successfully passing an interview.
+The minimum A level grades we normally consider for entry to Pharmacy programmes via the Foundation Programme in Science are BBC, including a B in A level Chemistry.
 We encourage you to apply for entry direct to the 1st year of the MPharm in the first instance.